EtherealEngine/Blockchain-in-a-Box/README.md

 4. Organizations who wish to build blockchains with other organizations and need a standard and conventional way to do so.

-## Who Made It?
-A lot of the core contract and web3 code was  written by Avaer Kazmer and the Webaverse team.
-If you are interested in participating in an ambitious 3D universe built on blockchain technology, check out https://webaverse.com/

-Webaverse provides some ready-made tools for users to integrate blockchain into their communities and to start making and trading assets on their Discord or other social platform.
-However, while Webaverse is an open source project, they do not have the resources to support external developer projects right now.

-This package was created by the architects at XRFoundation to make a simple, streamlined and developer friendly system for interacting with their own blockchain, with the goal that these chains can be connected to each other or to Webaverse itself.

 ## Any Resources to Help Me Learn What's Going On?
 How to Code a Crypto Collectible: ERC-721 ASSET Tutorial (Ethereum) https://www.youtube.com/watch?v=YPbgjPPC1d0